pjmagee/pjmagee.github.io/about.md

 I've been in a company where the techincal team was very small, to a mid sized company that grew from roughly 20 to 120 employees.
 Now I work for a company that has offices across the globe.

-Checkout my page on [stuff](https://pjmagee.github.io/stuff) which covers a more in depth use of...stuff i've used throughout my career.
+Checkout my page on [stuff](https://pjmagee.github.io/stuff) which covers a more in depth look at techy things.

 when I was 20, I managed to quit my smoking habit and went on an extreme weight loss program and I managed to shed around 30Kg and have done quite well over the last 10 years in keeping active and healthy.